-SRC→E. A district that has not issued and has determined that it will not issue in the future debt obligations, the interest on which is intended to be excludable from gross income for federal tax purposes, may be governed by a five-member appointed district board appointed by the governing body.
-Two members of the board shall be appointed based solely on the nominations by a nongovernmental person or persons who are parties to a development agreement with the district, or their successors in interest; one member shall be appointed by the governing body; one member shall be appointed pursuant to agreement by the governing body and the nongovernmental person or persons who are parties to the development agreement with the district; and the fifth member shall be the secretary of finance and administration or the secretary's designee.
-Each member of the board shall serve a five-year term and a vacancy in one of the positions before the end of a term shall be filled in the same manner as the original appointment was made for the remainder of the term. .222231.1AIC February 9, 2022 (4:52pm)
+G. A district that has not issued and has determined it will not issue debt obligations, the interest on which is intended to be excludable from gross income for federal tax purposes, shall be governed by an appointed board consisting of two members appointed based on the nominations by a nongovernmental person or persons who are parties to a development agreement with the district, or their successors in interest; one member appointed by the governing body; one member appointed pursuant to an agreement by the governing body and the nongovernmental person or persons who are parties to the development agreement with the district; and the secretary of finance and administration or the secretary's designee.

-district governed by a district board constituted pursuant to this subsection shall not be authorized to levy a property tax pursuant to the Tax Increment for Development Act." ←SRC
+Each member shall serve a five-year term, and if there is a .224747.1 vacancy in one of these positions before the end of a term, the vacancy shall be filled in the manner in which the member previously holding the vacant position was nominated.
+A district governed by a district board pursuant to this section shall not be authorized to levy a property tax pursuant to the Tax Increment for Development Act."